treyhunner/treyhunner.github.com/source/_posts/2018-04-27-how-to-make-the-most-of-your-first-pycon-an-introverts-guide.markdown

 [Open spaces][] are community-run and they aren't decided before PyCon starts.
 The way it works is that someone puts an index card on the open spaces board to indicate that they're holding an event at a particular time in one of the open spaces rooms that day.
 Then others check the open spaces board throughout the day and attend ones they're interested in.

-There's a few reasons I often pick open spaces over talks:
+There are a few reasons I often pick open spaces over talks:

-2. The open spaces are often more niche and topical than the talks: there are some subjects that exist in open spaces every year but which I've never seen a talk on
+1. The open spaces are often more niche and topical than the talks: there are some subjects that exist in open spaces every year but which I've never seen a talk on
-1. The open spaces are all about interaction and discussion whereas talks are a monologue that often evolves into subsequent dialogues
+2. The open spaces are all about interaction and discussion whereas talks are a monologue that often evolves into subsequent dialogues
 3. The open spaces aren't recorded, meaning unless you meet someone who was there you can't get a recap of it later

 If you're looking for kinship and conversation, the open spaces a great place to look.